 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Looking for a fun way to entertain the kids while taking a break from the beach in Waikiki?
-Planning a trip to Honolulu and want to spend a little time indoors cooling off without boring your kids?
+Planning a trip to Honolulu and want to spend a little time indoors cooling off?
+Want to experience something different in Honolulu?
 Look no further than the Waikiki Aquarium.
-While it appears to be tiny from the outside, there is more than meets the eye at this family-friendly attraction.
-Read on to find out why this is a great place to take your kids during your trip to Hawaii.
+While it appears to be tiny from the outside, there is more than meets the eye at this family-friendly attraction that is sure to please visitors of all ages.
+Read on to find out why this is a great place to take your kids (or just yourself) during your trip to Hawaii.

 Exhibits at the Waikiki Aquarium